 Residents along the west coast—from Alaska to the lower mainland—also felt numerous aftershocks up to magnitude 5.8.
 No major damage or injuries have been reported.

-Although similar in size to the earthquakes in Japan (2011) and Chile (2010) this event represents the first regional tsunami tracked by the NEPTUNE Canada network.
+Although similar in size to the earthquakes in Japan (2011) and Chile (2010) this event represents the first regional tsunami tracked by the NEPTUNE observatory.

 These highly specialized, ultra-sensitive instruments provide real-time data that may provide vital information for emergency organizations and coastal residents.

-The data from this earthquake is unique for the study of near-field tsunamis.
-“This is the first time we have data from our offshore stations to test the models and response of the coast to these near-field waves,” said Dr Steve Milhaly, NEPTUNE Canada's specialist in ocean/climate dynamics.
+The data from this earthquake, a sample of which is given above, is unique for the study of near-field tsunamis.
+“This is the first time we have data from our offshore stations to test the models and response of the coast to these near-field waves,” said Dr Steve Milhaly, Ocean Networks Canada's specialist in ocean/climate dynamics.
 “It’s these locally generated tsunami waves that will be the devastating ones for our coastal regions.”

 Tsunami warnings originally issued for a large stretch of the North and Central coast, as well as the Haida Gwaii region and eastward to Hawaii, were later cancelled or downgraded.
 One wave that hit Langara Island, in the Haida Gwaii area, measured 69 centimetres.